CCBR/LOGAN/README.md

 ```

 ### Genome
-`--genome` - A flag to indicate which genome to run for alignment/variant calling/etc. Like `--genome hg38` to run the hg38 genome
+`--genome` - A flag to indicate which genome to run. hg38, hg19 and mm10 are supported.
+Example: `--genome hg38` to run the hg38 genome

 `--genome hg19` and `--genome mm10` are also supported